seankwilliams/modern-footnotes/modern-footnotes/readme.txt

 1.1.1 - 11/22/17 - Fixed error occuring in PHP versions below 5.3
 1.1.2 - 1/6/18 - Fixed problem where scripts were enqueued incorrectly.
-1.1.3 - 1/11/18 - Fixed issue where icon was not showing in the admin MCE editor
+1.1.3 - 1/11/18 - Fixed issue where icon was not showing in the admin MCE editor 1.1.4 - 1/27/18 - Fixed issue where footnote numbering wouldn't be sequential when other plugins like TablePress caused shortcodes to render in a different order than they appear in the HTML.